nasarmientoo/naisma_24/README.md

 ### 4. **Visualier**
 The `Visualizer` module provides tools to create visual representations of your geospatial data.
-You can generate choropleth maps, density maps, and histograms to gain insights into the spatial distribution of your data.
+You can generate choropleth maps, density maps, histograms, and centroid maps to gain insights into the spatial distribution of your data.

 #### Key Features:
 - Generate choropleth maps for geospatial polygons using customizable color palettes.
 - Plot density maps to visualize the density of point-based datasets.
 - Create histograms to understand the distribution of specific attributes.
+- Plot centroids of polygons with optional boundary overlays.

 #### Examples
 #### Choropleth Map: